 To call performance capture 'animation' is a disservice to the great animators.

-Since 2000 ImageMovers, an independent film company that was created in 1997 by acclaimed filmmaker Robert Zemeckis2, has made a number of live action films as well as pioneering performance-capture animation techniques in five animated films made to date.
+Since 2000 ImageMovers, an independent film company that was created in 1997 by acclaimed filmmaker Robert Zemeckis2, has made a number of live action films as well as pioneering performance-capture animation techniques in five animated films.
 Despite some early success, its last animated film, Mars Needs Moms (2011), was a huge box office disaster.

 ImageMovers animation style combined not only mo-capped animation but also the effective use of 3D.
-They made five films using Mo-Cap.
-The first three were co-produced by various different studios, while the final two were made by ImageMovers Digital, a joint-venture with the Walt Disney Company.
+Their first three films were co-produced by various different studios, while the final two were made by ImageMovers Digital, a joint-venture with the Walt Disney Company.